-Recommendation We recommend against the option We suggest considering the option only in the context of rigorous research We recommend the option \square - We suggest considering this option only in the context of rigorous research.
-We suggest evaluating this intervention where auxiliary nurses are already an established cadre, where clear clinical guidelines are available and where a well-functioning referral system is in place or can be put in place.
-Justification There is insufficient evidence on the effectiveness of auxiliary nurses delivering injectable antibiotics for neonatal sepsis using a standard syringe, and its feasibility is uncertain.
+Recommendation We recommend against the option We suggest considering the option only in the context of rigorous research We recommend the option $\square$ We suggest considering this option in the context of rigorous research.
+We suggest evaluating this intervention where auxiliary nurse midwives are already an established cadre and where a well-functioning referral system is in place or can be put in place.
+Justification There is insufficient evidence on the effectiveness of auxiliary nurse midwives delivering injectable antibiotics for neonatal sepsis using a standard syringe, and its feasibility is uncertain.
 However, this intervention may be acceptable and may reduce inequalities by extending care to underserved populations.
-Also, giving intramuscular and intravenous injections are generally within the standard competencies of auxiliary nurses.
-Implementation considerations Not applicable Monitoring and evaluation Research priorities Studies are needed to assess the effects of using auxiliary nurses to make a diagnosis and deliver injectable antibiotics for neonatal sepsis
+Also, giving intramuscular and intravenous injections are generally within the standard competencies of auxiliary nurse midwives.
+Implementation considerations Not applicable Monitoring and evaluation Research priorities Studies are needed to assess the effects of using auxiliary nurse midwives to make a diagnosis and deliver injectable antibiotics for neonatal sepsis